edwardmccormick/edwardmccormick/README.md

 - 🔒 I would love to work with someone to build and understand a 2FA method - I use it all the time but don't know how to build it yet.

 - 🔭 I’m currently working on a character builder/dice roller for DnD 5E.
-Orcpub is dead - long live Orcpub! https://github.com/edwardmccormick/d-and-deasy It's in pretty rough shape as a single-page app right now, but I'm going to take it full stack shortly (think May-ish) and see what it looks like.
+Orcpub is dead - long live Orcpub! https://github.com/edwardmccormick/d-and-deasy It's in pretty rough shape as a single-page app right now, but I'm going to take it full stack shortly and see what it looks like.

 - 📫 How to reach me: www.linkedin.com/in/ted-mccormick or my nickname.mylastname@gmail.com OR same @protonmail.com, for the security conscious.